Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 The one of prevalent places where this come into play is: athleticism.
 You can lie to yourself about being capable, but that does not make you stronger.
 Sure, I also could throw around a heavy weight and pretend like I am strong.
-However, that just makes me prone to injury and feeling empty on the inside.
+However, that just makes me prone to injury and the feeling of a hollow victory.
 What is the point of doing something, just to impress other people?
 I am the one that has to live with myself at the end of the day.
 I am the one that has to give my life meaning, I have to fight my battles.
 Just because other people think that I am cool, does not solve my problems.
 Sure it might help, but in the end, I am the one that has to put up with my hardships.
 Yes, others can support me, but I am the one that has to pull myself out of the hole.

-Overtime, I have learned that the actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
-I cannot achieve self actualization by building on un-truths, because lies do not help when you feel like crap and want to give up.
+Overtime, I have learned that my actions that are taken when I feel the worst defines the limits of what I am capable of accomplishing in the future.
+I cannot achieve self actualization by building it up on false accomplishments.
+Lies do not help when you feel like crap and want to give up.
 What I am trying to get as is, I do not want to lie to myself.

 # Breaking the Habits

 ### Getting to Sleep on Time

-The wave of realization washed over me when I realized that the lie I had been telling myself was just slightly mis-worded.
-All the correct words where present, just in the wrong order.
+What I had been telling myself previously was a lie, though it was slightly mis-worded.
+Most of the correct word where present, just put in the wrong order.
 Instead of, "I am strong-willed, therefore I have habits, and because my habits are hurting me, I can change my habits."
 What it actually was "I am strong-willed, because I have habits.
 My current habits are hurting me, I can use my habits to change myself."
 This was realized only after I went through a spout of an existential crisis.
-The fact nothing really mattered, and there was no real point in doing anything began to make me hollow.
-Granted, my current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
-The only meaning in life is what I give it.
-Therefore, when things start to feel pointless, I can just dig into the things that I gave meaning before, and just wade through hollowness.
+A time when nothing really mattered, and there was no real point in doing anything.
+I felt hollow, and nothing I did would make the feeling go away.
+My current life philosophy, is that there is no point in life, so that means there is no reason to not make the most out of it.
+The only meaning in life is the meaning I give it.
+When things start to feel pointless, I just dig into the things that I gave meaning before, and just wade through hollowness.
 It is because I have such strong habits, that I am able to be resilient.
-I have normally exited the bouts stronger than before and knowing myself better.
+I have normally exited these bouts stronger than before and knowing myself better.

 By this time in my life, I have acquired and broken many habits.
-However, nothing that I was doing was working on helping me sleep a bit better.
-Everything become _super_ interesting right around the time I should be going to sleep.
+However, nothing that I was doing was helping me sleep a bit better.
+Everything becomes _super_ interesting right around the time I should be going to sleep.
 The most common thing that I would tell myself is, "I bust my back all day, I deserve 20 extra minutes of videos or another episode."
 However, that would keep happening, and I would find myself putting the phone down at 21:30.

-Therefore, the first thing that I would attempt to do, is set an alarm that tells me to put down the phone and start to get ready for bed.
+The first thing that I would attempt to do, was set an alarm that tells me to put down the phone and start to get ready for bed.
 An important factor that I learned after the fact was: I needed to respect this alarm to go to sleep like I do the waking up alarm.
 Waking up in the morning was never a problem, in-fact I am almost always ready to go the moment the alarm goes off.
 Which is another habit that needed to be controlled carefully.
-As you may have guessed, that shutdown alarm did not get the same respect as the wakeup alarm.
-Eventually it started to be ignored causing a slip back into sleep deprivation habit.
+That shutdown alarm did not get the same respect as the wakeup alarm.
+Eventually it started to be ignored causing a slip back into sleep my deprivation habits.

-The was nothing, at the time, that would get me to respect the alarm.
+There was nothing at the time that would get me to respect that alarm.
 I always felt like there needed to be more time to relax.
 The thought of, "I have an entire hour to wind down and get to sleep, I can get this to work" did not help either.
-As time passed, it was clear that something, _I really did not want to do_, needed to be done.
-That action was to sacrifice the precious time, devoted to work, to enable more sleep.
+As time passed, it was clear that something _I really did not want to do_ needed to be done.
+That action was to sacrifice the precious time devoted to work in return more time to wind down to sleep.
 Before I implemented my _drastic_ change, I used to have 20 hours of dedicated focus time to accomplishing tasks during the weekday.
-This was the time between, sleeping, working out, overhead activities, and my day job.
-I held onto those hours because that was the time I would be building myself up.
-Those 2 hours before and after work is where my goals where being achieved.
+This was the time between, sleeping, working out, various overhead activities, and my day job.
+I protected those precious hours because that was the time I could be improving myself.
+Those 2 hours before and after work are where my goals where being achieved.
 Changing that to 17.5 hours felt like a betrayal to my goals.
-The part of me that is driving my goal to becoming amazing, was strongly against that.
-It also just so happens that part of me is also very loud and holds the majority of control.
+The part of me that is driving me towards my goal, to becoming amazing, was strongly against that.
+It also just so happens that part of me is also very loud and holds the majority control of my actions.

-However, part of me that realizes I am short-changing all of my current efforts, by not getting enough sleep.
+However, another part of me realizes I am short-changing all my current efforts by not getting enough sleep.
 Getting more rest eventually won over.
 Instead of stopping the presses at 19:00, the new closing time is now 18:30.
 Starting this felt like it went against everything I had been doing all these years.
-I have even been spending my money on outsourcing work, like getting groceries, so I could dedicate even more time to advance my goals.
-All of these negative thoughts directed towards change where acknowledge.
+I have even been spending money on outsourcing work, like getting groceries, so I could dedicate even more time to advance my goals.
+All these negative thoughts against this change where acknowledge, and let go.
 This enabled me to move on with my life and take the steps in the right direction.
-Since I could not overcome this by will-power alone, I needed to sacrifice part the very thing I held dear and was causing me degrade.
+Since I could not overcome this by will-power alone, I needed to sacrifice part the very thing was causing me degrade.

 This gave me the respect I needed for my shutdown alarm.
 What was the point of giving up my precious time, if I was not taking the action to get to sleep sooner?
-Having overcome one of the habits that lead to a poor sleep cycle, it was time to tackle the next ones.
+Having overcome one of the habits that led to a poor sleep cycle, it was time to tackle the next ones.

 ### Respecting the Magic Brick

-**The smartphone** is amazing an amazing tool to destroying any semblance of good nights sleep.
+**The smartphone** is amazing an amazing tool at destroying any semblance of good nights sleep.
 I would browse the phone in bed and leave it charging right next to me overnight.
 Every book that I had read about getting to sleep, stated that the phone should live on the other side of the room or in another room.
-The words where heard but not understood.
-I was different, I am strong-willed, therefore I should be able to ignore my phone, put it down when necessary, or stop at anytime.
+Again, these words where heard but not understood.
+This was because I was different, I am strong-willed, therefore I should be able to ignore my phone, put it down when necessary, or stop at anytime.
 You can probably guess, that that did not happen and nights where spent clinging to a phone.
 Why does everything have to be so darn interesting before going to sleep?

-Another non-productive habit that formed, in the same vein, was the need to constantly check email.
+Another non-productive habit that formed in the same vein, was the need to constantly check email.
 If I woke up from a sleep cycle, that was prime time to reach for the phone and check emails/notifications.
 An epiphany happened right after completing a tough workout on a day that I was tired from a bad night sleep.
 I distinctly remember thinking, "Why do I need to check my email overnight or on my phone at all?
 I am not going to do anything about the knowledge I got, or